Closer Than the Storm

 But I know this now:

-I would rather be in the water with Him
+I would rather be in deep water with Him

 The storm didn’t disappear.